Great news: We’re happy to announce a new page to help you stay informed on the latest...

 With the advantages that offsite construction offers, it can be easy to forget that it's not without its challenges.
 Let’s take a look at a few of the barriers that offsite construction will need to overcome in the years ahead:

-There may be obstacles but offsite construction is clearly on the rise.
+There may be challenges but offsite construction is clearly gaining momentum.
 The need for greater efficiency, more reliable outcomes, heightened sustainability, and safer work environments will continue to drive the embrace of offsite construction by more and more industry leaders in the years ahead.
 And if they won’t do it willingly, their clients will compel them to.
-Major companies like McDonalds and Marriott International have turned to offsite construction in recent years to crank out their buildings within a speedier and more consistent time frame.
+Major companies like McDonalds and Marriott International have turned to offsite construction in recent years to construct their buildings within a speedier and more consistent time frame.
 Game-changing technologies like Building Information Models (BIM) are also making it easier than ever for disparate team members to collaborate and direct the design of prefabricated components and modules in offsite operations.
 It’s clear that offsite construction is set on an upward trajectory.
 What remains to be seen is how rapidly the construction industry as a whole will adapt to the changing paradigm.